gleez/cms/modules/gleez/guide/gleez/cache.usage.md

           $memcache->set('foo', $object, 30);
      }

 It is possible to implement custom tagging solutions onto existing or new cache drivers by implementing the [Cache_Tagging] interface.
-Kohana_Cache only applies the interface to drivers that support tagging natively as standard.
+Gleez_Cache only applies the interface to drivers that support tagging natively as standard.

 ### Getting a value from cache